Scouting in Yorkshire and the Humber: Bramhope Scout Campsite

 As well as the camping pitches, there are a number of buildings on the site offering accommodation and indoor training facilities.
 The site offers archery, air rifles, pedal karting, climbing, abseiling, and pioneering, amongst other activities.
 There are also facilities located near to the site which enable sailing, kayaking and swimming.

+Calderdrift

+Calderdrift campsite is operated by Wakefield District.

 Hunters Greave Scout Activity Centre

 Hunters Greave Scout Activity Centre in Newlay, near Bramley, is operated by Shire Oak District.
 There is space for 100 campers.

 Wike

 The Wike 'back-to-basics' campsite is operated by North Leeds District Scout Council.